Chuck Dixon: 1990s (Punisher and Batman)

-The Punisher Kingdom Gone graphic novel (August 1990) led to him working on the monthly The Punisher War Journal and later other Punisher titles, and brought him to the attention of DC Comics editor Dennis O'Neil, who asked him and Tom Lyle to produce a Robin mini-series featuring the Tim Drake incarnation.
+The Punisher Kingdom Gone graphic novel (August 1990) led to him working on the monthly The Punisher War Journal and later other Punisher titles, and brought him to the attention of DC Comics editor Dennis O'Neil, who asked him and Tom Lyle to produce a Robin miniseries featuring the Tim Drake incarnation.
 The series proved popular enough to spawn two sequels – The Joker's Wild (1991) and Cry of the Huntress (1992).
 This led to both an ongoing monthly series which Dixon wrote for 100 issues before leaving to work with CrossGen Comics, and to Dixon working on Detective Comics from #644 (May 1992) to #738 (Nov.
 1999) through the major Batman stories "Knightfall'" and "KnightsEnd" for which he helped create the key character of Bane, "Contagion", "Legacy", "Cataclysm", and "No Man's Land".
 Dixon and Lyle co-created the Electrocutioner in Detective Comics #644 (May 1992) and Stephanie Brown in Detective Comics #647 (August 1992).
 Much of his later run was illustrated by Graham Nolan.

 He was DC's most prolific Batman writer in the 1990s.
-In addition to writing Detective Comics he pioneered the individual series for Robin, Nightwing (which he wrote for 70 issues, and returned to briefly with 2005's #101) and Batgirl, as well as creating the team and book Birds of Prey.
+In addition to writing Detective Comics he pioneered the individual series for Robin, Nightwing (which he wrote for 70 issues, and returned to briefly with 2005's #101), and Batgirl, as well as creating the team and book Birds of Prey.

 While writing multiple Punisher and Batman comics and October 1994's Punisher/Batman crossover, he launched Team 7 for Jim Lee's WildStorm/Image and Prophet for Rob Liefeld's Extreme Studios.
 He wrote many issues of Catwoman and Green Arrow, regularly having about seven titles out each month between 1993 and 1998.
 In 1994, Dixon co-wrote the Batman-Spawn: War Devil intercompany crossover with Doug Moench and Alan Grant.
 Dixon and Tom Grummett crafted a Secret Six one-shot (Dec.
 1997) as part of the Tangent Comics imprint.